Payroll Services

 Skills Development Levy (SDL)

 SDL is a levy that is imposed on employers to encourage learning and development in South Africa.
-The amount payable is determined by an employer’s salary bill.
+The amount payable is determined by an employer’s remuneration bill.
 Only employers who pay a total of more than R500,000 in 12 months are liable to register for, and pay, SDL.
 SDL is payable at 1% of the total amount paid in salaries to employees.
 SDL registrations can be done via e-filing.
 SDL is declared to SARS every month via the submission of an EMP201 return.

 The UIF is a fund that gives relief to employees who become unemployed after working for an employer who contributed to the UIF.
 Employees are only able to claim from the UIF when they become unemployed due to retrenchment, the end of a contract, maternity leave, adoption or parental leave, or illness.
 The UIF also provides relief to the dependents of a deceased contributor.
-Both the employee and the employer are liable to pay 1% of the employee’s remuneration paid to the employee by the employer.
-The amount is held back from the employee’s salary.
-UIF is declared to SARS every month via the submission of an EMP201 return.
+Both the employee and the employer are liable to pay 1% of the employee’s remuneration.
+UIF is capped at 177.12 per month, and has a Employee and Employer Contribution.
+UIF is declared to SARS every month via the submission of an EMP201 return. imposed on employers to encourage learning and development in South Africa.
+The amount payable is determined by an employer’s remuneration bill.
+Only employers who pay a total of more than R500,000 in 12 months are liable to register for, and pay, SDL.
+SDL is payable at 1% of the total amount paid in salaries to employees.
+SDL registrations can be done via e-filing.
+SDL is declared to SARS every month via the submission of an EMP201 return.

 Compensation for Occupational Injuries and Diseases (COIDA)